telerik/ajax-docs/controls/pushbutton/functionality/Icons/overview.md

 # Icons Overview

 This help article shows how to use icons in **RadPushButton**.
-You can use the built-in font icons or your own images for its different states and even fine tune their position.
+You can use the built-in font icons or your own images for its different states (COMMENT: Clarify/expand.
+It is not clear what those states are) and even fine tune their position.

+(COMMENT: Add another paragraph that explains there are embedded icons, custom icons and that you can tweak them both).

+(COMMENT: This article is still too long, split it further.
+Perhaps only the first section should remain as it is, and fine-tuning and changing font/color should be in a separate article about icon customization/fine-tuning.
+Also, you should add that top and left work for custom raster icons as well).

 * [Use Embedded Icons](#use-embedded-icons)